 Select one of the following options to jump to a topic:

-The default Network Name and Password can be found on the sticker on the back of your modem (see below).
-If your modem has been Factory Reset, it will default to these credentials.
+The default network name and password can be found on the sticker on the back of your modem (see below).
+If your modem has been Factory Reset, it'll default to these credentials.

 Your Cogeco Wi-Fi network can be managed in your modem settings by logging in through your web browser.

 - Ensure your device is connected to your network, either through Wi-Fi or by connecting directly to the modem via an Ethernet cable.

 - In your web browser, go to the address 192.168.0.1